Skip to Main Content

 “There’s an abundance of data in the literature supporting the benefits of minimally invasive esophagectomy over traditional ‘open’ esophagectomies, including less pain, lower complication rates, less blood loss, shorter hospital stays, faster recovery and a better quality-of-life,” says Groth.
 “A robotic approach allows us to perform complex operations, such as esophagectomy, with a great deal of precision and ensures patients receive the highest standards of oncology care, including a thorough lymph node evaluation, resecting the tumor with negative margins and optimizing long-term survival.”

-Baylor also trains and educates the next generation of gastroenterologists and hepatologists who will assume leadership roles as clinician-scientists and educators within and outside the United States.
 The Section includes a comprehensive, highly sought-after fellowship training program that offers a clinical and an NIH T-32-funded research training track.
-Baylor St. Luke’s is the only adult GI research-training program that is supported by a National Institutes of Health (NIH) training grant in Texas as well as neighboring states.
+Baylor’s is the only adult GI research-training program that is supported by a National Institutes of Health (NIH) training grant in Texas as well as neighboring states.
 The Section also supports an ACGME-accredited transplant hepatology fellowship and a competitive advanced endoscopy fellowship.

 Regular screenings for H. pylori could dramatically reduce global incidences of gastric cancer

-Helicobacter pylori (H. pylori), which lives in our guts, is the most ubiquitous chronic bacterial infection worldwide and affects up to two-thirds of the global population.
+Helicobacter pylori (H. pylori), a bacteria that lives in the gut, is the most ubiquitous chronic bacterial infection worldwide and affects up to two-thirds of the global population.
 H. pylori can be asymptomatic or cause gastritis and ulcers, but the greatest public health concern lies in its association with cancer.
-Stomach, or gastric cancer (GC), is the fourth deadliest cancer worldwide with more than 768,000 deaths annually, and the majority of cases are attributed to chronic H. pylori infection.
+Stomach, or gastric cancer (GC), is the fourth deadliest cancer worldwide with more than 768,000 deaths annually and the majority of cases are attributed to chronic H. pylori infection.

-While the prevalence of GC is highest in Africa and the Eastern Mediterranean, a recent study projected the U.S. population burden at 25.8%, mainly in Black and Hispanic populations and Southern states.
+While prevalence of GC is highest in Africa and the Eastern Mediterranean, a recent study projected the US population burden at 25.8%, mainly in Black and Hispanic populations and Southern states.

 Leaders in per oral endoscopic myotomy (POEM) volume and outcomes